mdeand/language-design/Grammar.md

 #### Precedence Climbing

-As with the lexical grammar's mechanically-oriented design, the Ribbon grammar is designed for precedence climbing algorithms such as [[Pratt Parsing]].
+The Ribbon grammar is designed around specific algorithms for lexical analysis and precedence climbing algorithms such as [[Pratt Parsing]].
 This design choice was made in order to support robust language extension in the form of new syntax, including prefix and infix operators.

 ##### Precedence Table